Man9sua/4steplearning/README.md

 - Scan/upload buttons are intentionally disabled until the flow is finalized.
 Samples modal lets you insert predefined materials with visible selection outline.

 ## Deployment
 - Static hosting works (GitHub Pages, Netlify, Vercel static).
+- **GitHub Pages**: Works out of the box with fallback data.
+Upload all files to your repository and enable Pages in settings.
+The app will use local data if Google Sheets API is unavailable.
 - With Supabase: static hosting is fine, but secrets stay public.
 To truly hide keys, put Supabase calls behind a protected backend/proxy (e.g., Vercel serverless) and keep secrets there.

 ## Known notes